AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 R6.0.2373 (6/30/2020)
 =======================

 - **Enhancement on TGW VPN Approval** improves TGW VPN Approval for overlapping CIDRs to prevent black holing traffic.
 For details, refer to `this link <https://docs.aviatrix.com/HowTos/tgw_approval.html>`_.
-For the enhancement to take effect, you need to first disable TGW Approval for each connection and enable it again.
+For the enhancement to take effect, you need to first disable TGW Approval for each connection, upgrade to 6.0 and enable it again.
+Note you must first disable Approval before upgrading to 6.0.
 - **Bug fix** for FQDN thread process stuck.
 - **Bug fixes** to improve stability and use cases.